peelmicro/python-multi-docker/elastic-beanstalk/README.md

 3) ElastiCache for Redis
 4) Custom Security Group
 5) Identity and Access Magagement (IAM)

-## Kubernetes version (From `12.-Onwards to Kubernetes!) is on the root folder:
-1. Create the `secrets` for the `postgres` password: `kubectl create secret generic pgpassword --from-literal PGPASSWORD=postgres_password`
-2. Execute the `mandatory` `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/mandatory.yaml` `Ingress Nginx` command
-3. Enable Ingress using `minikube addons enable ingress`
-4. Install all the `Kubernetes objects` with `kubectl apply -f k8s`
-5. Get the local IP with `minikube IP`
-6. Browse to the local IP

 ## Within the code you can see how to
 - Create different Docket Container Types and relate all of them